 About the webinar series

-Prof Janis Baird will introduce SWS – the only study in Europe in which the mothers were recruited before conception of their child.
+Prof Janis Baird introduced the Southampton Women’s Survey (SWS) – the only study in Europe in which the mothers were recruited before conception of their child.
 Between 1998 and 2002, 12,583 women were recruited from Southampton and surrounding areas.
 Subsequently, 3158 of these women were followed through pregnancy and delivered a liveborn child.
 These children form the child cohort in the SWS.
 The aim of the study is to assess the influence of maternal dietary, lifestyle, genetic and epigenetic factors on the children’s health and development, as well as on the health of the mothers.

-Prof Elaine Dennison will explore HCS which comprises a nationally unique study of 3,000 men and women born during the period 1931-1939 and still resident in the English county of Hertfordshire during the 1990s.
-The principal objective of the study is to evaluate the relationship between early growth, genetic influences, adult lifestyle and the risk of common age-related disorders such as osteoporosis, type 2 diabetes, and cardiovascular disease.
+Prof Elaine Dennison explored the Hertfordshire Cohort Study (HCS) which comprises a nationally unique study of 3,000 men and women born during the period 1931-1939 and still resident in the English county of Hertfordshire during the 1990s.
+The principal objective of HCS is to evaluate the relationship between early growth, genetic influences, adult lifestyle and the risk of common age-related disorders such as osteoporosis, type 2 diabetes, and cardiovascular disease.